azaghal/Factorio-AdvancedArtilleryRemotesContinued/README.md

 About
 -----

-*Advanced Artillery Remotes* introduces additional artillery remotes to the game, allowing the player to use artillery for exploration (map discovery) purposes, as well as for easier destruction (through carpet bombing) of alien lifeforms.
+*Advanced Artillery Remotes* introduces additional artillery remotes (inn shortcut bar) to the game, allowing the player to use artillery for exploration (map discovery) purposes, as well as for easier destruction (through carpet bombing) of alien lifeforms.

+**NOTE:** If using any kind of mod that introduces additional types of artillery shells, please make sure to have a look at the *Damage radius overrides for cluster targeting* mod setting when using the cluster remotes.

 Features